SabreTools/MPF/CHANGELIST.md

 - Rename Tools to VersionTool
 - Move VersionTool to root of Core
 - Move InfoTool to root of Core
+- Create FrontendTool and move some methods to it

 ### 3.1.9a (2024-05-21)